qiyanjun/2020f-UVA-CS-MachineLearningDeep/About.md

 + #### All communications regarding late assignment submissions should go directly to [instructors20fall-machinelearningdeep@collab.its.virginia.edu](mailto:instructors-20f-cs-6316@collab.its.virginia.edu), not with the instructor.

 + About Extensions:
-  + Each student has <b>three</b> extension days to be used at his or her own discretion throughout the entire course.
+  + Each student has <b>ten</b> extension days to be used at his or her own discretion throughout the entire course.
   + Your grades would be
 discounted by 10% per day when you use these late days.
   + You could use the days in whatever combination you like.
-For example, all days on 1 assignment or 1 each day over six assignments (for a maximum grade of 90% on each).
+For example, all days on 1 assignment or 1 each day over assignments and reports (for a maximum grade of 90% on each).
   + After you've used all late days, you cannot get credit for anything turned in late.